Film Development & Scanning at Nice: A Complete Guide 2025

 If a roll does not have a specific action requested (cut, uncut, ship, prints, or vendor return), it is placed into a date specific bin inside our lab.
 These bins are stored in order on our shelving system, allowing us to quickly locate negatives based on the date the scans were uploaded.

 This system serves as a tracking method to monitor how long negatives have been held in storage.
-After 14 business days, if a roll has not been picked up, it is discarded and marked as such in our system.
+If a roll is not picked up within 14 business days, it is discarded and marked accordingly in our system.

 However, we understand that you may not always be able to retrieve your negatives within the 14 day window.
 To accommodate this, we offer several automated options to extend storage: